stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - _tf/contexts/dev/_ - TF configuration for _development_ clusters
 - _tf/contexts/prod/_ - TF configuration for _production_ clusters

-Set the TF backend in the `context.json` file for each context.
 Change each value that is marked as _Required_.
+In addition, specify the settings for the TF backend in the `tf/contexts/context.json` file for _dev_ and _prod_.

 > The IAM principal that creates an EKS cluster is automatically granted _system:masters_ in that cluster.
 In our example code, this principal is the IAM role that TF uses.
 The TF code also enables administrator access on the cluster to the IAM role for human system administrators.

-## Three: Set Credentials
+## 3: Set Credentials

 > This process needs access to both AWS and your Git hosting provider.
 Set an access token for GitLab as the environment variable `GITLAB_TOKEN` before you run this command.